dhidas/NSLS2ClusterTutorial/README.md

 More detailed instructions can be found at https://www-dev.nsls2.bnl.gov/docs/remote/ssh.html

 ## Data Directories
-Home directories have a quota.
+Home directories have a quota of about 10 GB.
 Should you need more space it may be found in project areas at (by request)
 ```
 /nsls2/data/
 ```